samsao/danger-samsao/README.md

 ask you for the Samsao's RubyGems credentials (only if it's your first release, ask a system administrator to get them).
 It will create a tag on the current commit of the current branch (should be the release commit made earlier) named `v0.1.0`.
-And it will finally push the tag to the repository as well as building and publishing the gem on RubyGems.
+And it will finally push the branch & tag to the repository as well as building and publishing the gem on RubyGems.

 Last thing to do is bumping to next development version.
 Edit back